Mobile-IoT-Security-Lab/OWASP-MSTG-Benchmark/VerderameReview/MASTG-TEST0037/README.md

 # [MASTG-TEST-0037: Testing WebViews Cleanup](https://mas.owasp.org/MASTG/tests/android/MASVS-PLATFORM/MASTG-TEST-0037)
+## Implementation

+- creato app che visualizza sito di https://talos-sec.com/
+- l’app risulta vulnerable in quanto non applica le seguenti best practice;
+    - **Initialization**: an app might be initializing the WebView in a way to avoid storing certain information by using `setDomStorageEnabled`, `setAppCacheEnabled` or `setDatabaseEnabled` from [`android.webkit.WebSettings` ↗](https://developer.android.com/reference/android/webkit/WebSettings).
+The DOM Storage (for using the HTML5 local storage), Application Caches and Database Storage APIs are disabled by default, but apps might set these settings explicitly to "true".
+    - **Cache**: Android's WebView class offers the [`clearCache` ↗](https://developer.android.com/reference/android/webkit/WebView#clearCache(boolean)) method which can be used to clear the cache for all WebViews used by the app.
+It receives a boolean input parameter (`includeDiskFiles`) which will wipe all stored resource including the RAM cache.
+However if it's set to false, it will only clear the RAM cache.
+Check the app for usage of the `clearCache` method and verify its input parameter.
+Additionally, you may also check if the app is overriding `onRenderProcessUnresponsive` for the case when the WebView might become unresponsive, as the `clearCache` method might also be called from there.
+    - **WebStorage APIs**: [`WebStorage.deleteAllData` ↗](https://developer.android.com/reference/android/webkit/WebStorage#deleteAllData) can be also used to clear all storage currently being used by the JavaScript storage APIs, including the Web SQL Database and the HTML5 Web Storage APIs.

+        > Some apps will need to enable the DOM storage in order to display some HTML5 sites that use local storage.
+This should be carefully investigated as this might contain sensitive data.
+        >
+    - **Cookies**: any existing cookies can be deleted by using [CookieManager.removeAllCookies ↗](https://developer.android.com/reference/android/webkit/CookieManager#removeAllCookies(android.webkit.ValueCallback%3Cjava.lang.Boolean%3E)).
+    - **File APIs**: proper data deletion in certain directories might not be that straightforward, some apps use a pragmatic solution which is to *manually* delete selected directories known to hold user data.
+This can be done using the `java.io.File` API such as [`java.io.File.deleteRecursively` ↗](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/java.io.-file/delete-recursively.html).

 ## Overview

 To test for [WebViews cleanup](https://developer.android.com/guide/webapps/managing-webview) you should inspect all APIs related to WebView data deletion and try to fully track the data deletion process.